 2. Hot and Cold Therapy

 Hot and cold therapies work amazingly separately.
 However, their effectiveness doubles when used in combination.
-Doctors usually recommend alternate cold and hot therapy on herniated discs to achieve a two-fold impact.
+Doctors usually recommend alternate cruel and hot treatment on herniated discs to achieve a two-fold impact.

 A person suffers from pain or illness because of an imbalance of energy force in their body.
 Acupuncture targets this imbalance of energy.
-It involves inserting thin needles into the patient’s strategic points to release their Qi channels.
+It involves inserting thin needles into patients’ strategic points to release their Qi channels.